IBM/DataStage/RemoteEngine/docker/README.md

     <volume_dir>/<remote_engine_name>_runtime/px-storage
     ```
     Once the remote engine is up and running, additional files and folders will be created inside the above folders as needed by the engine.

-    If you are planning to create multiple engines on the same machine, then they should use different volume directories.
+    If you are planning to create multiple engines on the same machine: For storage isolation with /ds-storage and /scratch (recommended), a different volume directory should be used for each engine.
+If you plan on having multiple engines share the same /ds-storage and /scratch space, then they will all need to specify the same volume directory.
 1. `--home <value>`: Sets the target IBM Cloud enviroment to either `ypprod` (Dallas data center - default), `frprod` (Frankfurt data center), `sydprod` (Sydney data center),  `torprod` (Toronto data center), or  `awsprod` (AWS data center).
 The project associated with this engine instance must be in same data center.
 1. `--select-version`: Set to true if you want to choose a specific version of remote engine.
 By default, this flag is set to false and the latest version is used.
 1. `--security-opt <value>`: Specify the security-opt to be used to run the container.